m3au/playwright-bdd-cursor-template/README.md

 | `WEBKIT_ENABLED`   | Enable/disable WebKit browser tests                      | `false`          |
 | `TRACE`            | Trace mode for debugging                                 | `on-first-retry` |

-For a complete list of all configuration options, see [Development Guide](./docs/development.md#environment-configuration).

 Environment-specific templates ([`.env.production`](.env.production)) are also available for different deployment environments.

 **Run:**